saleor/saleor-docs/docs/dashboard/catalog/products.md

 :::note

-The variant creator page appears only when you create variants for the first time for a newly created product.
+The variant creator page appears when a product does not have any variants assigned.

 :::